 GENERAL NOTE

-• If you are a person who is subject to public charge or you are advising such a person: People in the following categories should consult a lawyer for advice about how the new rule will affect you if it goes into effect:
+- If you are a person who is subject to public charge or you are advising such a person: People in the following categories should consult a lawyer for advice about how the new rule will affect you once it goes into effect:

-• you are in the process of adjusting to LPR status through a family based petition (have a pending I-485);
+- If you are already in the process of adjusting to LPR status through a family based petition (have a pending I-485), the new public charge rule should not be used for your case, but consult your immigration professional for any guidance.

-• you have LPR status but are planning on leaving the country for 180 days or more, or for any amount of time but you have certain criminal convictions on your record, or
+- If you have LPR already and you are planning on leaving the country for 180 days or more, or for any amount of time but you have certain criminal convictions on your record, consult an immigration professional, because you will face the new rule upon your return.

-• you are in the process of extending or changing your non-immigrant visa status.
+- If you are in the process of extending or changing your non-immigrant visa status, consult an immigration professional about whether the new rule will apply to your case; some categories are exempt.

 Note on the Scope of the Chart: Please note that not all immigration statuses and postures are included in the Chart, only those that you are most likely to come across.
 If you are wondering about a status not represented in the Chart, please consult the sources cited in the footnotes for eligibility guidance on each relevant benefit.